-The survey about big airports around the world, which was published on Tuesday, was based on the responses of passengers from eight countries.
+The survey about big airports around the world was based on the responses of passengers from eight countries.

 The two international Paris airports ranked at 29th and 31st respectively out of 32 airports, gaining scores of 13.9 and 13.7 out of 20 possible marks.